okta/samples-java-micronaut/README.md

 # Micronaut OAuth Sample Applications for Okta

-This repository contains sample applications that show how to integrate various Okta use-cases into your Java application that uses the [Micronaut][Micronaut Framework] framework.
+This repository contains sample applications that show how to integrate various Okta use-cases into your Java application using [Micronaut][Micronaut Framework] framework.

 | Sample | Description | Use-Case |
 |--------|-------------|----------|